 While troubleshooting a cellular connectivity issue might seem intimidating at first, the Particle Platform empowers users like you with a number of tools to help you get (and stay) connected.
 This guide will walk you through three of these tools: Device Vitals (an easy-to-access readout of connectivity metrics), SIM Management, and Cloud Debug (a powerful firmware application that prints out relevant connectivity data directly from your device).
 Let's get started!

-First things first, let's tackle the three easiest things you can do to rule out a cellular issue:
+But first things first, let's tackle the four easiest things you can do to rule out a cellular issue:

 - Place your device in Safe Mode by pressing RESET and MODE simultaneously, releasing RESET, and releasing MODE once the status LED blinks magenta.
 Give the device ample opportunity to connect.

 - Ensure your antenna's U.FL connector is firmly attached.
 If possible, try with another antenna.